-Once you’ve created your campaigns, written your ads and fine-tuned your keywords lists, the next step is using the reporting capability in Bing Ads to measure campaign performance.
+Once you’ve created your campaigns, written your ads and fine-tuned your keywords lists, the next step is using the SEM and PPC reporting capabilities in Bing Ads to measure campaign performance.

 With Bing Ads reports, you can track statistics about your campaigns using selected metrics that matter to you.
 Running performance reports gained from tracking statistics will help you make informed choices about advertising budget and spend, ad and keyword performance.